jefdaj/horcrux/README.md

 # Detailed Start

-These videos are a little slow but they go from zero to secure encrypted
+These videos are a little slow (try 1.5X or 2X speed!) but they go all the way from zero to secure encrypted backups:
-backups:

 * [Horcrux 1/7: the master plan](https://vimeo.com/446693379)